0mar/mercurial/README.md

 # README #

-This document provides an overview for setting up and running the prototype crowd dynamics simulation.
+This document provides an overview for setting up and running the prototype crowd dynamics simulation Mercurial.

 ### What is this repository for? ###

 * Quick summary

 This repository is a private repository for a project on Crowd Dynamics simulation, managed by Omar Richardson.
-The simulation is written in Python.
+The simulation is written in Python and relies on some Cython modules to increase computation speed.

 * Version